West Virginia coal plant conversion seen as a ‘miracle.’ Not everyone is a believer.

 For decades, the imposing facility in Willow Island, West Virginia, alongside state Route 2 served as an economic powerhouse for the county, employing hundreds of workers from communities up and down the Ohio River Valley and providing millions in revenue to the county.

 But a few years ago, much like other coal-fired power plants across the country, Pleasants’ future was looking increasingly unstable.
-Ownership of the plant had changed several times, including a bankruptcy.
+Ownership of the plant had changed several times, and there was a bankruptcy.
 After a tumultuous few years, Miller decided to retire in 2021 after 20 years at the plant — slightly earlier than he originally planned.
 The uncertainty of the plant’s future was one of the reasons he left.

 “They were saying they were going to close and then they were going to stay open,” Miller said.
 “It was taking its toll on me mentally.”